 UTIA Computational Genomics Consulting and Equipment

 Dr. Meg Staton and her lab offer computational genomics consulting to all faculty, staff, and students at UTIA.
-The consulting is led by Matt Huff, M.Sc., a research associate with over 4 years of experience in bioinformatics consulting and a Ph.D. candidate.
+The consulting is led by Dr. Ryan Kuster, a bioinformatics analyst with over 6 years of experience with computational and molecular biology.

-If you have any questions about a computational analysis, we offer weekly office hours.
-If you would prefer to meet through Zoom or at a different time, contact email@example.com or firstname.lastname@example.org to obtain a Zoom link.
+If you would like to set up a consultation, please contact email@example.com or firstname.lastname@example.org to obtain a Zoom link.